thruthesky/fireflutter/docs/english/dynamic_link.md

   TEAMID.com.com.exampleapp
 ]

+## Multiple Apps

+Dynamic link can be used by multiple apps.

+When setting up in Firestore, under "\_link\_" collection, add "default" field.
+It should be a map containing the mentioned fields below.
+See [Fields](#fields) below.

 ### webUrl

 Set the `webUrl` in Firestore on the "\_link\_" collection, using the field name `webUrl`, if you want to redirect it when device is not detected as Android or iOS.